Desflurane: Medical uses

 Desflurane is a volatile inhalational anesthetic primarily used for the maintenance of general anesthesia in adults and for maintenance in pediatric patients after induction with other agents.
-Desflurane is administered alongside other anesthetics like midazolam and propofol, as well as air and oxygen.
+Desflurane is administered alongside other anesthetics like midazolam and propofol, analgesics, as well as air and oxygen for balanced anesthesia.
 Unlike intravenous anesthetics, inhalation anesthetics allow for better and more rapid control over the concentration, therefore more control over the depth of anesthesia.
 In addition, elimination is more rapid, resulting in shorter spans of respiratory depression.
 Desflurane is favored for its very rapid onset and offset of action, enabling swift induction and particularly fast recovery, which is advantageous for outpatient and day-case surgeries, and in populations where rapid emergence is critical, such as the elderly and obese patients.
 Desflurane has a low blood solubility because it is hydrophobic and lipophobic, which is why it has a fast onset and elimination Additionally, its use has been explored in scenarios like cardiac surgery for potential myocardial protection and in cases of severe seizures in epileptic patients, but primary indications remain tied to its reliable profile for maintaining anesthesia with rapid, predictable recovery.

 Adverse effects

-Desflurane is generally not recommended for inhalation induction, especially in children, due to its pungency and risk of airway irritation and laryngospasm.
+Most common side effect of inhalant anesthetics is postoperative nausea and vomiting (PONV).
+Desflurane is generally not recommended for inhalation induction, especially in children, due to its pungency and risk of airway irritation, especially in patients with asthma, and laryngospasm.
+Carbon monoxide toxicity can occur with desflurane as it is a large producer of carbon monoxide.
+Hepatotoxicity is very rare with few single case reports of severe acute liver injury.
 Desflurane can cause increased intracranial pressure.
 In pediatric patients, Desflurane is linked to increased rate of emergence delirium post operatively.
 Desflurane decreases blood pressure, but at high concentrations can increase blood pressure and cause tachychardia.
-As of September 2025, Desflurane has been linked to rare cases of bradycardia, vocal cord deterioration, and disseminated intravascular coagulation.
+As of September 2025, desflurane has been linked to rare cases of bradycardia, vocal cord deterioration, and disseminated intravascular coagulation.

 Contraindications

 It is contraindicated for induction of general anesthesia in the non-intubated pediatric population due to the high risk of laryngospasm.
 It should not be used in patients with known or suspected susceptibility to malignant hyperthermia.
-It is also contraindicated in patients with elevated intracranial pressure..
+It is also contraindicated in patients with elevated intracranial pressure.